alex-page/a11ycolor/readme.md

 ## Release History

-* v2.0.0 - Moving to binary search, removing steps, adding eslint
+* v2.0.0 - Binary search, removing steps, adding eslint
 * v1.1.0 - Fixing bugs that caused the contrast to be off by 0.2
 * v1.0.7 - Adding travis
 * v1.0.6 - Minimizing the files